-- Vietnam has a population of ninety million, of which around seventy percent live in the countryside, giving Vietnam some of the highest rural population densities in Southeast Asia.
-Over half the people are under 25 years old and thirteen percent belong to one of the many ethnic minority groups.
+• Most of Vietnam’s population live in the countryside, giving Vietnam some of the highest rural population densities in Southeast Asia.
+Over half the people are under 25 years old.

-- Over half of the Vietnamese population earn their living from agriculture.
-The average per capita income hovers around $1000 a year, though many people survive on less than $2 a day.
+• Over half of the Vietnamese population earn their living from agriculture.

-- During the last decade the Vietnamese economy has grown at over seven percent a year.
+• The Vietnamese economy has grown rapidly.
 Vietnam has transformed itself from being a rice-importer before 1986 to become the world’s second largest rice-exporter after Thailand.
-The percentage of households living in poverty has fallen from seventy percent in the 1980s to around ten percent today.

-- Vietnam is home to a tremendous diversity of plant and animal life, including some of the world’s rarest species, a number of which have only been discovered in the last few years.
+• Vietnam is home to a tremendous diversity of plant and animal life, including some of the world’s rarest species, a number of which have only been discovered recently.
 The Asiatic black bear, Sarus crane and Golden-headed langur are just some of the endangered species maintaining a toehold in the forests and wetlands of Vietnam.